 Our home has in place security systems which ensure that the home, the people who live there, and its contents are kept safe.
-This includes locking certain doors, throughout the day/evening/night, in such a way that does not prohibit team members or young people from leaving the premises but denies access from outside.
+This includes locking certain doors, throughout the day/evening/night, in such a way that does not prohibit team members or young people from leaving the premises, but denies access from outside.
 On some occasions, internal doors may be locked for specific health and safety reasons or for issues of confidentiality.

-There is an alarm system fitted which may be activated at certain zones to screen any unwanted access or movement around the home.
-This includes door and window alarms which sound when opened and a burglar alarm.
+There is an alarm system and door alerts fitted which may be activated at certain zones to screen any unwanted access or movement around the home.
 This is solely intended to protect the interests of the people within the home.
-It is not intended as a tool for monitoring the movement of individuals but is intended to maintain the safety of young people.
+It is not intended as a tool for monitoring the movement of individuals, but is intended to maintain the safety of young people.

-Children and young people also have a lockable space for their valuables and a bedroom door key.
+Young people also have a lockable safe for their valuables and bedroom door keys.